The experience you can get on a Day Trip is invaluable during a Weekend or Extended Trip when the inevitable obstacle presents itself.

 The Cockburn 4WD Club has developed a number of Guidelines that make these Trips safe, interesting and fun for all involved.

 You must Register on the Club’s website.
 Don’t just turn up.

 Each adult participant must sign the Waiver and Indemnity.

 These details are an important part of Registration.
 Also consider creating a Contact in your smartphone labelled ICE (In Case of Emergency).
 Let this person know that they are your ICE Contact.
 More Information.

 Cockburn 4WD Club does not do ‘extreme’ Trips, however, on occasions we do get into challenging situations.
 There is no shame in turning around.
 Note the comments about Tracks, below.
 More Information.

 You will be asked to provide photographs for the Trip Report.
-More information on is included in the details about the Trip posted on Facebook.
+More information on this included in the details about the Trip posted on the website.
 It is also included in the Joining Information that will be emailed to you.
 See also Tips for Taking Photographs for Trip Reports.

 Your vehicle should have a rated recovery point.
 Monocoque vehicles need a harness.

 A 5 watt UHF radio is required, preferably 80 channel.
 A 3dB antenna is best when in a convoy.

 Minimum recovery equipment required is a snatch strap and two shackles.
 Soft shackles are preferred.